4 Thoughtful Ways to Show Your Mom Friends Extra Love on Mother's Day

 Support New Moms

-Many of us fondly remember welcoming visitors at the hospital to meet our babies, but those who have become new moms this spring haven’t had that luxury.
+Many of us fondly remember welcoming visitors at the hospital to meet our babies, but those who have become new moms during the pandemic haven’t had that luxury.
 Those first few weeks at home are always so difficult and social distancing makes it even harder to help a friend.

 Even if they say they’re fine, consider dropping off groceries or bringing a home-cooked meal to their doorstep.
 Delivering diapers and wipes is another thoughtful gesture that will save them from having to place a last-minute online grocery store order.

-We’re all feeling extra anxiety about the state of the world, and a sleep-deprived mom with fluctuating hormone levels is going to feel big feelings.
+We’re all feeling extra anxiety about the state of the world (even as we get closer to the end of the pandemic), and a sleep-deprived mom with fluctuating hormone levels is going to feel big feelings.
 Reach out regularly via texts, phone calls, and by running helpful errands to let them know they are not alone on their first Mother’s Day.

 Lift Up Your Mom Friends